 The above examples represent a very small subset of the classes provided by the Microsoft.net framework.
 There are classes for handling web requests in HTTP and FTP format, for compressing files, sending and receiving e-mail, GUI, database access, graphics and printing, the list is almost endless.
-It is our intention that, following the release of version 11.0, Dyalog will produce sample code for many of the most useful classes, to demonstrate how applications written in version 11.0 can tap into this vast resource.

-In addition to providing the framework itself, the .Net environment specifies calling conventions which mean that classes implemented in all .Net languages - including Dyalog APL version 11.0 - are fully interoperable.
+In addition to providing the framework itself, the .Net environment specifies calling conventions which mean that classes implemented in all .Net languages - including Dyalog APL - are fully interoperable.
 A class written in any language can use, derive from, be called, and be used as a base class by any other .Net language.
 This allows us to integrate APL with other languages and tools more easily than ever before.